xamarin/urho-samples/HoloLens/CognitiveServices/README.md

-# Microsoft Cognition Services
+# Microsoft Cognitive Services

-The sample uses Microsoft Cognition Services to obtain some environment information using HoloLens.
+The sample uses Microsoft Cognitive Services to obtain some environment information using HoloLens.

 The algorith is the following: